An Overview of Direct and Indirect Taxes in India

 An indirect tax is collected by an intermediary, from the consumer who is burdened with the financial liability of paying the taxes.
 Usually, indirect taxes increase the price of services and goods purchased by the consumer.
 Consumers are the segment who end up paying the taxes on the service renderers and goods manufacturers, by paying higher rates for the products.

-Indirect Tax Levied as Service Tax
+Indirect Tax Levied as GST

-Indirect Tax Levied as Excise Duty
+Indirect Tax Levied as Excise Duty (now limited)

-Indirect Tax Levied as VAT
+Indirect Tax Levied as VAT (legacy, now limited)

 What are the various factors in which the central government levies taxes upon?